RaiseHigh-Tech/topgrade_mobile_app/API_DOCUMENTATION.md

 **Notes:**
 - Each group contains maximum 5 programs (continue_watching limited to 2)
-- `continue_watching` returns empty array for non-authenticated users
+- All programs include `is_bookmarked` status for authenticated user
-- `continue_watching` includes progress information for authenticated users
+- `continue_watching` shows recently watched programs with progress information

 ---